Giants vs. Phillies Player Props Betting Odds

 Estrada Stats

-- Estrada has collected 49 hits with nine doubles, a triple, six home runs and eight walks.
-He has driven in 14 runs with 11 stolen bases.
+- Estrada has nine doubles, a triple, six home runs, eight walks and 15 RBI (50 total hits).
+He's also stolen 11 bases.

 Estrada Recent Games